rosanof/guidance-rtb/README.md

     make benchmark@cleanup
     ```

-22. Start the benchmark by initiating the load-generator along with the parameters.
+22. If you plan to run benchmarks using distributed setup, Start the benchmark by initiating the load-generator along with the parameters.
     ```
     make benchmark@run TIMEOUT=100ms NUMBER_OF_JOBS=1 RATE_PER_JOB=200 NUMBER_OF_DEVICES=10000 DURATION=500s
     ```